Harryyadav/slate/source/includes/groups.md

 Parameter | Description
 -----------------|-----------------
-groups           | Includes a list of nested groups that are directly a member of the parent group users            | Includes a list of direct users a part of the group. all_users        | Include a list of direct and indirect users of the group. total_user_count | Includes the total number of users (direct and indirect) in the group. sync_connections | Includes a list of Sync Connections that include the group in their mappings
+all_users        | Include a list of direct and indirect users of the group. total_user_count | Includes the total number of users (direct and indirect) in the group. sync_connections | Includes a list of Sync Connections that include the group in their mappings